satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 system, alongside a more traditional anonymous peer review system (e.g., Atmospheric Chemistry and Physics, atmos-chem-phys.net).
 As scientists gain familiarity and journals gain experience with our proposed system, it could be refined and improved.
-In the long run, the review process need not be limited to publication, but can be engaged throughout the process of research, from inception through planning, execution, and documentation (Butler, 2005).
+If our goal as scientists is to increase understanding of the natural world through carefully crafted experiments and thoughtful synthesis of data, then in the long run the review process should not be limited to publication, but should be engaged throughout the process of research, from inception through planning, execution, and documentation (Butler, 2005).
 This facilitates collaborative research and also ensures that optimal decisions are taken at every stage in the evolution of a project.

 We are gravely concerned with the current review process, and believe that it has compromised the integrity of science.
 It promotes bias,